 Some direct-buy insurance companies are aiming for a more tech-savvy experience for the 21st century.
 They might consider themselves “disruptors” in the insurance space (like Casper is for mattresses and Warby Parker is for glasses).
 As well as the standard live customer service teams and claims groups, you might find features like live chat, instant (same-day) downloadable policies, custom dashboards, and more.
 Insurance agents and brokers also might have web platforms for you to buy insurance, but they are not the insurance company paying your claims.

-The Benefits of Direct-Buy Insurance
+The Benefits of Buying Insurance 'Direct'

 - The insurance company does not pay an agent or broker a sales commission to market their products, which can often save you money.